DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.1.2 Organizational code of ethics
   - You must also support ethics at your organization; this can be interpreted to mean evangelizing ethics throughout the organization, providing documentation and training around ethics, or looking for ways to enhance the existing organizational ethics
     - some organizations might have slightly different ethics than others, so be sure to familiarize yourself with your org’s ethics and guidelines

+   - **Code of Ethics Complaints**: (ISC)2 members who encounter a potential violation of the Code of Ethics may report the possible violation to (ISC)2 for investigation by filing a formal ethics complaint, identifying the specific canon of the Code of Ethics that the member believes has been violated.
+Complaints under the Code of Ethics must be in writing and in the form of a sworn affidavit.
+Furthermore, complaints are only accepted from those who believe they have been injured by the alleged behavior.
+This personal injury provides standing to file a complaint and is determined based on the canon involved:
+  - Any member of the general public may file a complaint involving canons I or II.
+  - Only an employer or someone with a contracting relationship with the individual may file a complaint under canon III.
+  - Other professionals may file a complaint under canon IV.
+It is important to note that this is not limited to cybersecurity professionals.
+Anyone who is certified or licensed as a professional and subscribes to a code of ethics as part of that licensure or certification is eligible to file a canon IV complaint.

 [1.2](#1.2) Understand and apply security concepts (OSG-9 Chpt 1)
 - 1.2.1 Confidentiality, integrity, and availability, authenticity and nonrepudiation (5 Pillars)